Rant against restaurant workers speaking Spanish goes viral

 The customer pointed at all the employees he heard speaking Spanish, repeatedly saying "It's America."

 Eyewitness News spoke to the 35-year-old customer who captured the rant on her cell phone.
-She speaks Spanish and works as an officer manager, but she did not want to be identified.
+She speaks Spanish and works as an office manager, but she did not want to be identified.

 She said the angry customer lost it after the person ahead of him started ordering in Spanish.